 Moving average functions

-including a simple moving average in a runtime optimized and in a save version and a weighted moving average function.
+including a simple moving average in a runtime optimized and in a safe version and a weighted moving average function.

 PT1 and PT2